Professor, Department of International Relations

 He has been a visiting scholar at Harvard University, University of Strathclyde, University of Sydney, and Trinity College, Dublin.

-He has published 16 SSCI journal publications, including top-tier journals, some of them named after their respective discipline, such as Policy Sciences, Public Administration, Governance, New Political Economy, and Development and Change.
+He has published 19 SSCI journal publications, including top-tier journals, some of them named after their respective discipline, such as Policy Sciences, Public Administration, and Governance.

-He authored five and co-authored three research books, 18 book and encyclopedia chapters.
+He authored five and co-edited four research books, and authored and co-authored 22 book, handbook and encyclopedia chapters.
 Caner has been invited co-guest editor for Policy and Society, and edited a special section for Uluslararasi Iliskiler Dergisi.
 He presented his work in over 50 international conferences/meetings.
 He has been invited 25 international academic presentations and workshops.

 All of his research is supported by national and international research councils, including European Science Foundation, and TUBITAK.